up2u0609/assets-pipeline-for-r3/README.md

 # Installation

-1. Add surveyor to your Gemfile (add add haml too if you haven't already):
+1. Add surveyor to your Gemfile (add add haml too if you have not already):

 `gem "sprockets_rails" , :git => "git://github.com/up2u0609/assets-pipeline-for-r3.git"`